civican/legisinfo/42-1/bills/C-69/bill_text.md

     alternative means of carrying out the designated project that are technically and economically feasible, including through the use of best available technologies, and the effects of those means;

-    any alternatives to the designated project **that are technically and economically feasible and are directly related to the designated project**;
+    any alternatives to the designated project that are technically and economically feasible and are directly related to the designated project;

     Indigenous knowledge provided with respect to the designated project;